 FREQUENTLY ASKED QUESTIONS

-Each film will be evaluated by a screening committee and, if selected as a semi-finalist, by a jury.
+Each film/series will be evaluated by a screening committee and, if selected as a semi-finalist, by a jury.
 All projects will be assessed without any outside influence or lobbying by distributors, production companies, publicists, or sponsors.
 More information here.

 There is no cost to submit.
-However, films will only be considered by nomination only.

 Please contact the Documentary Film Initiative at the Shorenstein Center: [email protected].